 We discuss here issues relating to which income streams can qualify for the Patent Box.
 The Patent Box legislation defines what income streams count as relevant IP income.
-The calculation of relevant IP income is used in determining an amount deductable from the profits of the trade for the calculation of UK Corporation Tax liability.
-Determining the amount deductable from the profits of the trade will ultimately lead to the amount of UK Corporation Tax due being equivalent to paying a rate of 10% on the relevant IP income (following certain deductions as explained in our separate Briefing “Patent Box – How to calculate the Patent Box Benefit”).
+The calculation of relevant IP income is used in determining an amount deductible from the profits of the trade for the calculation of UK Corporation Tax liability.
+Determining the amount deductible from the profits of the trade will ultimately lead to the amount of UK Corporation Tax due being equivalent to paying a rate of 10% on the relevant IP income (following certain deductions as explained in our separate Briefing “Patent Box – How to calculate the Patent Box Benefit”).

 Relevant IP income is defined in the legislation under five main categories, each of which is dealt with below.

 Income by sale of item protected by a qualifying IP right